 I found my way to SomaSoul®: Somatic Expressive Therapy during a time when I was struggling with chronic health issues, including thyroid disease, celiac disease, digestive distress and body aches.
 This approach went to the roots of pain and illness in a way that other treatment modalities I sought did not.
 I also learned to relate to my body and my symptoms in a different way.
 This has been life-changing for me.
 I am more able to treat myself and my body with compassion, less likely to fight what I am feeling or to view an experience or symptom as a problem to be fixed.
 The result is a greater sense of ease and wholeness.
-Some days I am still in the fight, but now I have more awareness of it and can step out of the fight more easily.
+Some days I am still in the fight, but now I have more awareness of it and can step out of it more easily.

 I feel called to help people connect to a deeper part of themselves.
 I am drawn to exploring our light and our darkness and living with mindfulness.
 I am curious about what makes us who we are and what it means to be alive.
 I spend time reflecting on such questions as: How do we live well?
 Why do some relationships feel so easy and some so strained?
 How do we connect with ourselves and others?
 How do we live a life of meaning, satisfaction and joy?

 Spiritual Counseling and Somatic Therapy

 This work is appropriate for anyone seeking a deeper connection to themselves, their spirituality and/or the world around them.
-In my experience, it has led to feeling more alive, a greater sense of meaning and being able to trust my heart and my guts.
+In my experience, it has led to feeling more alive and a greater sense of meaning and being able to trust my heart, my guts and that quiet voice within.

 I feel deep compassion toward anyone who feels they do not fit in, be it due to illness, minority status, family structure or social dynamics.
 If you are part of the LGTBQ+ family, know that I am, as well.
 You are welcome here.